46OkuMen/46-okunen-monogatari/docs/space_saving_tricks.md

 				* Only two pointers to stuff beyond error block: 0x001de points to 0x120f2, and 0x120f0 points to 0x120f4.
 		* Can I fiddle with that header value any?
 		* Or should I move the footer somewhere else?
+		* Is there anything in 46.EXE that tells it how much to load each file?
+			* 0xfa02: pointer value pointing to ST1.EXE
+				* 0x59d (doubtful)
+				* 0xa07, 0xa0c (probable)

 ## header format?
+It's a standard DOS header format ("MZ").

 00-01: 4d 5a (constant)
 02-04: a8 01 91,    <- does this resemble 121a7?
        d6 01 85,    <- does this resemble 109d5?